cpprefjp/site/reference/iterator/weakly_incrementable.md

-const int* is weakly incrementable std::vector<int>::iterator is weakly incrementable std::ostream_iterator<double> is weakly incrementable sample_incrementable is weakly incrementable
+const int* is weakly incrementable std::vector<int>::iterator is weakly incrementable std::ostream_iterator<double> is weakly incrementable sample_weak_incrementable is weakly incrementable

-int* const is not weakly incrementable std::unique_ptr<int> is not weakly incrementable sample_not_incrementable is not weakly incrementable
+int* const is not weakly incrementable std::unique_ptr<int> is not weakly incrementable sample_not_weak_incrementable is not weakly incrementable
 ```

 ## バージョン